 - Green Cross Factory Shop – Epping 1 (+27 (0) 21 507 9797)

 Former suppliers of chief retailers like Woolworths, Spar and Pick n Pay, this Cape Town-based brand is a prime producer of high quality frozen foods.
-Their six factory shops, which are spread throughout the Mother City, sell a broad array of iced products – including chicken schnitzels, beef burgers, cannelloni, spare ribs, hake strips, pizza, pies, frozen vegetables, malva pudding, brandy tarts and waffles – at cost price without the large markup often added by conglomerates.
+Their six factory shops, which are spread throughout the Mother City, sell a broad array of iced products – including chicken schnitzels, beef burgers, cannelloni, spare ribs, hake strips, pizza, pies, frozen vegetables, malva pudding, brandy tarts and waffles – at discounted prices without the large markup often added by conglomerates.
 In essence, they are the key spot to stop for affordable, quick convenience foods.
-While their flagship Northern Suburbs outlet is in Durbanville, stores can also be found in Bellville, Somerset West, Ottery, Tokai, Table View, and, as of August 2012, Paarl.
+While their flagship Northern Suburbs outlet is in Bellville, stores can also be found in Durbanville, Somerset West, Ottery, Tokai and Paarl.